-Don’t fill up on savoury though, Megan’s half-baked cookie dough with Nutella, pistachios and ice cream to share is an absolute must to round off your meal.
+Don’t fill up on the savory though, Megan’s half-baked cookie dough with Nutella, pistachios, and ice cream to share is an absolute must to round off your meal.

 Plus, not only is the food fantastic, but Megan’s restaurants have to also be some of the prettiest brunch spots in Fulham, with beautiful floral wall arrangements in Parsons Green and twinkling fairy lights and checkered tablecloths galore on Kings Road.
 A real Instagrammers dream come true.